Maccabi Jaffa F.C.: The early years

 Zionist association of Maccabi Jaffa was founded in 1949 by Albert Kiyosso (1898–1963), the chairman of Maccabi Bulgaria organization who immigrated to Israel from Bulgaria in 1943.
-The club was originally comprised chiefly of Bulgarian Jewish immigrants to Jaffa.
+The club was originally composed chiefly of Bulgarian Jewish immigrants to Jaffa.
 In the early 1950s, the members received a surface of abandoned orchard due to lack of funds, the members qualified the surface by themselves and built the club's stadium which was nicknamed "The Tins Stadium."
 In the season of 1954–1955 Maccabi Jaffa played in the promotion play-offs for the Israeli top division with Hapoel Kfar-Saba, Hapoel Kiryat Haim, and Beitar Jerusalem.
 Jaffa won the Play-offs and promoted for the first time to the Israeli major league.

 During the 1950s Maccabi Jaffa was struggling in the bottom part of the Israeli First Division.
 The peak of this period was in the season of 1956–1957 when Maccabi Jaffa participated in the final of The Israeli State Cup, though they lost 2–1 to Hapoel Petah Tikva.